Ayaan06/txtExtractor/README.md

 - CSV with RFC 4180 quoting:
   - `<input_stem>_extracted.csv` (best for Excel/Sheets)

-Optional: Eluta.ca integration
-- During the run, you can opt-in to also fetch matching jobs from Eluta.ca using the same keywords.
-You can provide an optional location (e.g., `Toronto, ON`) and number of pages to fetch.
-- The external jobs are merged with deduplication before writing outputs.
+Note: This tool only reads a local `.md`/`.txt` file.
+For scraping Eluta.ca, use the separate tool below.

-## Eluta.ca scraper (optional)
+## Eluta.ca Scraper (separate tool)

-You can fetch job listings directly from Eluta.ca and export them in the same formats as above.
+Fetch job listings directly from Eluta.ca and export in the same formats.

 Usage
 - Run: `python eluta_cli.py`